Territorial Incorporation Records

 Handling manuscript items in the Research Center requires the use of cotton gloves, which are provided.
 No bags, purses, or computer cases are allowed in the viewing room.
 Lockers are available free of charge to stow your personal items.
 You may take a notebook or laptop into the viewing room for note-taking.
 No ink pens or markers are allowed; pencils are provided.
 There is a photocopy machine for self-service copying in the viewing room, copies are $.20 per page and can be paid for with cash or credit card at the Research Center reference desk.

 The use of digital cameras without a flash is permitted in the Research Center and the viewing room without a fee.
 The use of flatbed scanners and wand scanners is prohibited.
 Requests for duplications can be accepted during your visit and will be made for you by OHS staff for $.25 per page.
 We cannot guarantee immediate duplication services; duplications may be mailed or delivered electronically within one week of your visit.

 Please see the visitor info page for more details.
 Orders for copies of records will be filled as they are received; see the orders section below.

 Orders and Fees

-Materials from the Manuscript Archive are available for duplication either by photocopy or digital scan.
+Materials from the Manuscript Archives are available for duplication either by photocopy or a digital scan.
 Requests for copies can be made in person, by phone or email, or on our website.
 The collection number, name, and box and folder numbers are required for duplication requests to be processed.
 Duplications can be delivered by postal mail or electronically.